 What are the advantages of a SIMPLE IRA?

 2) A SIMPLE IRA is tax-deferred.

 5) With SIMPLE IRAs, you don’t have to have a W2 employee to open a SIMPLE.
 If you’re the sole employee of your practice, you can also contribute to a SIMPLE IRA.
 You also need to fill up Form 5305-SIMPLE.
 Again, it’s a really short form, half a page.
 You don’t need to file with the IRS, just sign, date, and keep it.
-For 2022, you can contribute up to $14,000 as an employee, plus the matching from the employer.
-This is up from $13,500 in 2021.
+For 2023, you can contribute up to $15,500 as an employee, plus the matching from the employer.

 What is the difference between a SEP IRA vs SIMPLE IRA?

 - SEP IRA: Available to all types of businesses, including those who are self-employed.
 Any employee who is at least 21 years old, has worked for the employer for three of the past five years, and has earned at least $600 in the current year can participate.

 - SIMPLE IRA: Available to businesses with 100 or fewer employees.
 Employees are eligible to participate if they have earned at least $5,000 in any two previous years and are expected to earn at least $5,000 in the current year.

 - SEP IRA: Contributions are made only by the employer.
 The contribution limit is the lesser of 25% of the employee’s compensation or

 - SIMPLE IRA: Contributions can be made by both the employer and the employee.
 Employees can contribute up to $15,500 for 2023 (with a catch-up contribution of $3,500 for those aged 50 and over).

 - SEP IRA: It’s easy to set up and maintain.
 There are no annual reporting requirements.